leilaouahrani/The-English-Short-Answer-Grader-For-VLE/README.md

 =======================
 1. Introduction

-This README v1.0 (June, 2020) is for The Arabic Short Answer Grader For Virtual Learning Environment using Arabic Linguistic statistical computations.
+This README v1.0 (June, 2020) is for The English Short Answer Grader For Virtual Learning Environment using Arabic Linguistic statistical computations.

 The grader is implemented as a plugin Moodle which extends the question_type_Engine of Moodle to grade open-ended short answers